 Jack Nelson

-Jack Nelson (1929–1997) was an artist associated with experimental object-making and hybrid sculptural forms that blur distinctions between craft, performance, and visual art.
+Jack Nelson (1929–1997) is associated with experimental object-making and hybrid sculptural forms that blur distinctions between craft, performance, and visual art.
 Born in Chicago, Illinois, he graduated from the Art Institute of Chicago before relocating to Sweden from 1951 to 1961.
 Upon returning to the United States, Nelson served as an associate professor in the Department of Experimental Arts at Syracuse University from 1966 to 1973.
 His practice explored imaginative and often surreal combinations of human, animal, and mechanical features, engaging viewers through tactile materials and expressive construction.
 Working closely with his wife, Jeri Nelson (1935–2016), a skilled seamstress who contributed to many of his intricate fabric-based works, the two collaborated on numerous pieces, including the development of Nelson’s alternate persona, Mr. Moon.